"If nothing else, ensure your workers get paid." - Some payroll guru… probably.

 For any employees with direct deposit, you’ll next submit the finished payroll to your organization's banking agent for disbursement.
 For any employees who receive paper checks, you’ll instead order printed checks with pay stubs and manually distribute them to each employee.

-Most employers use a combination of these two methods, though some payroll providers offer additional options, such as on-demand pay, for when employees need quicker access to their earned wages.
+Most employers use a combination of these two methods, though some payroll providers offer additional options, such as on-demand pay or paycards, for when employees need quicker access to their earned wages.

 After processing payroll, file and remit payments for all of your state and federal payroll taxes as well as any state or federal income taxes you withheld on behalf of each employee.
 Timely deposits can help you avoid penalties at quarter-end, so remember to track key deadlines.